labd/go-commercelayer-sdk/api/docs/GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes.md

 `func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) UnsetExpiresAt()`

 UnsetExpiresAt ensures that no value is present for ExpiresAt, not even an explicit nil
+### GetLastRunAt

+`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) GetLastRunAt() interface{}`

+GetLastRunAt returns the LastRunAt field if non-nil, zero value otherwise.

+### GetLastRunAtOk

+`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) GetLastRunAtOk() (*interface{}, bool)`

+GetLastRunAtOk returns a tuple with the LastRunAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastRunAt

+`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) SetLastRunAt(v interface{})`

+SetLastRunAt sets LastRunAt field to given value.

+### HasLastRunAt

+`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) HasLastRunAt() bool`

+HasLastRunAt returns a boolean if a field has been set.

+### SetLastRunAtNil

+`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) SetLastRunAtNil(b bool)`

+ SetLastRunAtNil sets the value for LastRunAt to be an explicit nil

+### UnsetLastRunAt
+`func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) UnsetLastRunAt()`

+UnsetLastRunAt ensures that no value is present for LastRunAt, not even an explicit nil
 ### GetNextRunAt

 `func (o *GETOrderSubscriptionsOrderSubscriptionId200ResponseDataAttributes) GetNextRunAt() interface{}`